 Let me know your choices for x, y, and z not later than the end of the second week of the term.
-You may change your choices once, but this must occur within a week of my returning to you your graded midterm examination.
+You may change your choices once, but this change must be effected no later than the ninth week of the term.